 Ms. Short’s efforts to fight sexual assault have supported new bills that are currently pending in Indiana and South Carolina.
 She’s been featured on Nightline, Buzzfeed, Inside Edition, and more.
 Her TEDx Talk, When YES Means NO – The Truth about Consent, can be seen on YouTube.
 Her new book,Your Consent – The Key to Conquering Sexual Assaultis available for pre-release on Amazon.
 The launch date is March 28th.
 Ms. Short is a recipient of a “Woman of Distinction” honor by the NY State Assembly.
 She can be reached at her blog, www.ConsentAwareness.net or at info@ConsentAwareness.net.

 Is the word “CONSENT” music to your ears?
 Join this #PutCONSENTtoMUSIC contest!

 The definition of “consent,” both in society’s understanding AND our laws should be #FGKIA – Freely Given, Knowledgeable and Informed Agreement.
 Your music can make it happen!

 Below are lyrics in search of a melody!
-Simply watch this TEDx Talk and follow NYAToday, (both are completely free,) then post your version of this song on YouTube by October 15, 2019.
+Simply watch this TEDx Talk and then post your version of this song on YouTube by June 15, 2020.
 If your version is the most liked on YouTube, you’re the winner!*

-Be sure to post your own comment on your version to engage your audience.
+Be sure to post your own comment on your version and your social media to engage your audience.
 You can ask them what they think about consent and to support your song!

 *Follow the guidelines listed below.